TatuE/Trust_to_Blockchain/h6_Upside_Down_Iceberg.md

 ## e

 >- Don't stick that stick.
 How does PhishSticks attack work?
 Would a typical organization be vulnerable?
 Does this link to a broader category of attacks and defenses?
 How could the risk be mitigated?
 (This subtask does not require tests with a computer.)
 (If you want, you can view [PhishSticks on Github](https://github.com/therealhalonen/PhishSticks/) and [PhishSticks Youtube channel.](https://www.youtube.com/@phishsticks_pentest/videos))

+For the sake of convenience, I'll split this to separate questions and answers.

+>How does PhishSticks attack work?

+In the PhishSticks attack the USB acts as an human interface device (HID), these are for instance keyboards and mice.
+In short, the USB firmware is manipulated to execute malicious code, once inserted.
+In this case the malicious code injects keystrokes to open Windows Run prompt and download the malware using powershell.
+In essence, the supposed "keyboard" is typing this.

+Computers are vulnerable for this because, well, USB devices are common and they need to work without issues.
+The computer recognizes the USB device by USB Enumeration, this tells the computer what device is connected and what drivers it needs to operate.
+In this case, if the USB stick tells it's a keyboard, the computer can't tell the difference.

+>Would a typical organization be vulnerable?

+Yes they are, I could not see why not.
+USB sticks are so common and it only needs one person to injected the device to compromise the company.
+In the PhishSticks example, this of course assumes the company is a Windows company.
+Apple and Linux are not affected by powershell, "Windows button" + R or .LNK files, but then again Windows is still the dominant desktop operating system, I would guess that the percentage is like 80% of desktops, so I would say that constitutes the most cost effective segment to target.

+>Does this link to a broader category of attacks and defenses?

+>How could the risk be mitigated?

+I reviewed the PhishSticks GitHub page and they list an admirable list of mitigations for this kind of attack.
+These include:

+- **Don't plug in an unknown device!!**
+- Disable powershell for users
+  - This is a good one, because the average users most likely doesn't need this.
+- Disable the Windows run prompt ("Windows button" + R)
+  - Another reasonable mitigation, users seldom need this.
+- Disable the use of removable devices
+  - This is maybe a bit heavy handed approach, but very effective is needed.

+One tip from my hat, do you need you're USB ports?
+If not, then just block them with hot glue.
+This is of course a permanent solutions but also very effective in preventing from using USB devices.

 ## f